 My ConvertKit vs ActiveCampaign comparison has a clear winner.
 ConvertKit is an affordable choice for new marketers, but if you’re looking to make the most of your email marketing platform, ActiveCampaign is the way to go.

 ActiveCampaign might be a bit more expensive, but it’s an easy-to-use, feature-packed platform with advanced automation and great deliverability rates.
-It ranks first on our list of the 10 best email marketing services.

 That said, ConvertKit’s free plan is great for beginners who just want to send out a few emails and don’t care about additional features.
 Here’s a table with everything we’ve covered so far: